bal-sm/repo-for-learning/systems/programming/python_django/Django—Documentation/2_Database/1_Models.md

 Mine lagi:
 > I really remember this section ih, di Pangandaran lagi.
 One of good and calm memories.

-VERY IMPORTANT NOTE, FOR UPCOMING `Multi-table inheritance` section:
+VERY IMPORTANT NOTE, personal experience note, FOR UPCOMING "Multi-table inheritance" section:
 > DON'T EVER USE THIS, REALLY NOT WORTH IT, BETTER OFF USE REGULAR `OneToOneField`!!!
 WHY TF THESE STILL NOT DEPRECATED IN THE LATEST VERSION???

 Mine, learning note: